Gang Green: Second reunion (1996–2004)

 In 1996, Chris Doherty, Chuck Stilphen, Glen Stilphen and Walter Gustafson re-formed to play five East Coast dates including shows at The Rat and CBGB's.
 Later in 1996, Gang Green surfaced yet again with Walter Gustafson returning on drums, along with newcomers Mike Earls (guitar, vocals) and Matt Sandonato (bass, vocals).
 They re-signed with Taang!
 Records and in 1997 released Back & Gacked (EP) and Another Case of Brewtality.
 These records saw the band returning to their punk roots and even moving in a pop direction.
 Gang Green toured Europe and the U.S. extensively in 1997 and 1998.
 Doherty moved from Boston to Cincinnati shortly afterwards and, in the early 2000s, Gang Green played only once or twice a year in Boston and New York.

 Third reunion (2005–2011)

-In 2005, Doherty and a new Gang Green lineup supported the Dropkick Murphys' west coast leg of their US tour.
+In 2005, Doherty and a new Gang Green lineup supported the Dropkick Murphys' West Coast leg of their US tour.

 In early 2007, the band toured through Florida and up the east coast of the US with bands such as Lucky Scars before heading out for a European tour scheduled for spring 2007 that included UK and Irish dates.
-These Irish dates were filmed for a live DVD by punk filmmaker, Lewis Smithingham.
+The Irish dates were filmed for a live DVD by punk filmmaker, Lewis Smithingham.

 Lineup of 2013–2018

-In 2013, Doherty teamed up with local Cincinnati music veterans Chris Donelly, Sean Boyle, and Dale Kishbaugh.
+In 2013, Doherty teamed up with local Cincinnati music veterans Chris Donelly, Dale Kishbaugh and Sean Boyle.